VitorLelis/passenger/README.md

 ## Docker

-To build and run an container deidcated to the bot:
+To build and run an container dedicated to the bot:

     docker compose up -d --build